home-assistant/operating-system/Documentation/configuration.md

 ## Local

+### Home Assistant config files

+The Home Assistant config files (like `configuration.yaml` and `customize.yaml`) can be found in the `/config/` dir.
+You can add the SSH Add-On to access the filesystem directly.

 ### Bootargs

 You can edit or create a `cmdline.txt` in your boot partition.
 That will be read from the bootloader.